SynergyKit/synergykit-sdk-ios/README.md

 <h2 id="batch-request">Batch request</h2>

 <p>We know that internet connection is sometimes unstable and we know itâ€™s not really good for synchronization algorithm where dozens of requests need to be executed without mistake.
-Batch request minimizes risk with connection failure â€“ itâ€™s all in one or nothing, not first five request, then two failed (walk under the bridge) and at the end three successful.</p>
+Batch request minimizes risk with connection failure - itâ€™s all in one or nothing, not first five request, then two failed (walk under the bridge) and at the end three successful.</p>